aturtur/cinema4d-scripts/README.md

 #### Import obj folder
 This script imports folder and merges every object on it to the current project.

+### Make dynamic spline with control points
+Select a spline and run this script.
+The script makes two nulls

 #### MML ASC to point cloud
 This script imports ASC files from MML (maanmittauslaitos) [NLS (national land survey of finland)] and creates polygon objects with points.
 More info: https://tiedostopalvelu.maanmittauslaitos.fi/tp/kartta?lang=fi